JonnyHaystack/HayBox/README.md

 ## Contributing

-I welcome contributions and if you make an input mode that you want to share just let me know and it can be added to the extra modes directory.
+I welcome contributions and if you make an input mode that you want to share, feel free to make a pull request.
+Please install the clang-format plugin for VS Code and use it to format any code you want added.

 ### Versioning